LLyaudet/DecimalsRangeRegexpGenerator/README.md

 spaces characters between digits after decimal separator,
 - a max (positive or zero integer) number of spaces characters between digits after decimal separator,
+- a min (positive integer) number of contiguous digits,
+- a max (positive integer) number of contiguous digits, you can set both to 3 for thousands separators.

 There is also a step parameter that works currently only for number